Temple of the Sagrada Família by Gaudí

 It is Barcelona’s pride jewel and one of the most popular monuments in the entire world, visited by millions of tourists every year, a uncommon and distinctive temple, for its origins, foundation and purpose.

-The beginnings of the Expiatory Temple of the Sagrada Família, designed by Antoni Gaudí, date back to 1866, when Josep Maria Bocabella i Verdaguer founded the Associació Espiritual de Devots de Sant Josep (Spiritual Association of the Devotees of Saint Joseph), which in 1874 began campaigning for the construction of an expiatory temple dedicated to the Holy Family only by donations.
+The beginnings of the Expiatory Temple of the Sagrada Família date back to 1866, when Josep Maria Bocabella i Verdaguer, the promoter of the Sagrada Família temple, founded the Associació Espiritual de Devots de Sant Josep (Spiritual Association of the Devotees of Saint Joseph), with the aim to build the temple.
+Then Foundation began campaigning for the construction of Sagrada Família temple, dedicated to the Holy Family, only by donations.

-This construction began with the crypt under the apse following the neo-Gothic design of diocesan architect Francisco de Paula del Villar y Lozano, the Temple’s first architect.
-After one year, due to disagreements between previous arquitect and foundation, the position was offered to Antoni Gaudí.
-After taking over the project in 1883, first Gaudí built the crypt Maria do Carmo, which was completed in 1889.
-Then Gaudí started construction of the apse building.
-After receiving a significant anonymous donation, Gaudí considered a new and greatest design – he proposed a revolutionary design that was more monumental and innovational in its shapes, structures and building techniques.
+Construction began on 19th March 1882, on the feast of Saint Joseph, when the cornerstone of the temple was laid.
+Originally the Foundation hired Francisco de Paula del Villar y Lozano, the Temple’s first architect who planned on creating a temple in the Neo-Gothic style.
+After one year, due to disagreements between the architect and Foundation, the position was offered to Antoni Gaudí.
+After taking over the project in 1883, first Gaudí built the crypt Maria do Carmo, started by the first architect, which was completed in 1889, then started construction of the apse building.
+After receiving a significant anonymous donation, Gaudí considered a new and greater design – he proposed a revolutionary design that was more monumental and innovational in its shapes, structures and building techniques.

-Gaudí wanted to express Christianity through the architecture and communicate the message of Jesus and his Evangelists.
-He obtained an extraordinary symbiosis between form and Christian characterization, with a new and unique architecture developed detailedly with logical structures, forms and geometries inspired by nature and geometry, with light and colours also playing a central role.
+Gaudí wanted to express Christianity through architecture and communicate the message of Jesus and his Evangelists.
+He obtained an extraordinary symbiosis between form and Christian characterisation, with a new and unique architecture developed by logical structures, forms and geometries inspired by nature and geometry, with light and colours also playing an important role.

 According with the Association of the Devotees of Saint Joseph “the meaning of the Sagrada Familia is communicated through the form and expressivity of its architecture and the iconography of its sculpture.“

-The life and teachings of Jesus are represented on walls of the three façades.
-Each one represents one of the three crucial events of Christ’s existence: his birth and life (first façade), towards the sunrise; his passion, death and resurrection (second façade), towards the sunset; and his present and future Glory (third façade), towards South.
+The life and teachings of Jesus are represented on the walls of the three façades.
+Each one represents one of the three crucial events of Christ’s existence: the Nativity Façade – birth and life (first façade), towards the sunrise; the Passion Façade – death and resurrection (second façade), towards the sunset; and Glory Façade – present and future (third façade), towards South.
 As the sun moves across the sky, its light further emphasizes the qualities of each façade.

-The various architectural elements are endue with Christian symbolism.
+The various architectural elements are endued with Christian symbolism.
 Each of its 18 towers has a special meaning.
 In the middle is the tower dedicated to Jesus Christ and around it are four towers representing the Gospels; the books containing the life and teachings of Jesus.
 The tower above the apse, crowned by a star, represents the Virgin Mary, while the remaining 12 towers represent the 12 Apostles, four in each façade.
+The Apostles towers will be also the bell towers, four of which will be on the Glory façade, yet to be built.

-These 18 towers will provide a sense of elevation to the central tower dedicated to Jesus Christ which will be the highest point of the temple with 172.5m high.
+These 18 towers will provide a sense of elevation to the central tower dedicated to Jesus Christ, which will be the highest point of the temple – when finished, it will be 172.5 metres tall.
 Gaudí established 172.5m high because he considered it should be less than what we considered to be the work of God – the Montjuïc mountain, with 173m high, which is also the city’s highest point.

-A structural function which reflect the idea of Gaudí that the inside of the temple should be like a wood, inviting prayer to connect with God and the divine worlds.
+A structural function which reflects the idea of Gaudí that the inside of the temple should be like a forest, inviting prayer to connect with God and divine worlds.

 Antoni Gaudí i Cornet

 Antoni Gaudí i Cornet was born on June 25, 1852 in Reus, Catalonia.
-He came from a family of boilermakers, a fact that allowed the young Antoni Gaudí to acquire a special ability to treat space and volume while helping his father and grandfather in the family workshop.
+He came from a family of coppersmiths, a fact that allowed the young Antoni Gaudí to acquire abilities to treat space and volume while helping his father and grandfather in the family workshop.
+Showing an early interest in architecture, Antoni Gaudí went to Barcelona in 1869/70 and entered the Provincial School of Architecture in 1873.
+His studies were interrupted by military service and he graduated in 1878.

 For more additional information and tickets visit Sagrada Família official website.